 Another possible reason for the cloudy honey could be the fact that it was mixed with some Goldenrod honey that went through the extractor just before ours.
 I’ve learned that Goldenrod honey has a greater proportion of glucose-to-fructose — the magic ratio that accelerates the crystallization process.
 Canola, Aster and Goldenrod honey apparently are famous for crystallizing within days of being removed from the comb.
 If that’s the case, I can’t imagine Goldenrod honey ever being anything but cloudy.
 That being said, the higher glucose-to-fructose chemistry of the Goldenrod probably wasn’t transferred to our honey, not much of it anyway.
 Otherwise our honey probably would have crystallized by now.
 Most likely it was the accumulated particulates inside the extractor that contributed to the cloudiness of the honey.

 I’m not bothered too much by the cloudy honey.
 At least it still has some of the natural floral flavours and aromas.
-Nothing beats raw comb honey, but given the choice of bottled honey, I’d pick the crushed-and-strained honey every time.
+Nothing beats raw comb honey, but given the choice of bottled honey, I’d pick the crushed-and-strained honey.
 It’s got a little extra something that puts it over the top.

-Postscript: Most commercial beekeepers clarify their honey by heating it, which I think is bad news no matter how you look at it.
+Postscript: Most commercial beekeepers clarify their honey by heating it.
 Before I pass judgement, though, I’m going to clear a bottle of our cloudy honey by heating it.
-Then I’ll do a blind taste test between all the honeys that we own — crushed-and-strained honey, cloudy extracted honey, clarified extracted honey, and some honeys from other beekeepers — and then we’ll see what happens.
-Stay tuned…
+Then I’ll do a blind taste test between all the honeys that I own — crushed-and-strained honey, cloudy extracted honey, clarified extracted honey, and some honeys from other beekeepers — and then we’ll see what happens.